nvmiller/toddler-town/README.md

 Python was used for data pre-processing, modeling, and geospatial mapping.
 Toddler-town’s app was developed using Python's Streamlit and deployed on an AWS server.

+The user interface for the app can be found here: `bit.ly/toddler-town`

 ## Data sources

 Data are collected from several sources: